 Seats to Sacks launch

 The last days of October were memorable for the station partnership.
-Karen Bennet, Community Rail Lancashire’s railway education officer, invited us to join her for the celebration of her successful ‘Seats to Sacks’ project working with youngsters and their families whose first language is not English, and who struggle with subsequent isolation and loneliness.
+Karen Bennett, Community Rail Lancashire’s railway education officer, invited us to join her for the celebration of her successful ‘Seats to Sacks’ project working with youngsters and their families whose first language is not English, and who struggle with subsequent isolation and loneliness.
 Shaheen Khan, project officer, at the National Literacy Trust was also in attendance and she explained reading is not just about books, but being able to understand public messages on posters and signs.

 This programme was an introduction to public transport, with many parents never travelling out of their houses, let alone on a train.
 This also covered some lessons in a simple, non-threatening way through discussion of signage, and public notices.
 The whole experience for all was friendly, exciting for the youngsters and their families.
 The Mayor of Bradford, Councillor Doreen Lee gave a supportive speech for the work being carried out in Bradford by Karen and others of the same mind.
 To see the end of illiteracy and racism was widely applauded.

 Thank you Karen for this hard work.
 And its excellent result.